banban-22/job_finder/features.md

 * Job Categories
     Categories(Tagging) each job, so that the job-searchers are able to looking for their favoured jobs

-* Applying to Jobs from this website
+* Applying to Jobs from this website by clicking "Apply" button

 * Analytics
-    Users can see how many application they submitted
+    Users can see the applications they submitted

 * Mailer Option
     can get notification when the "Favourite" job is updated